Animals love mushies too!

 One of our fave FAQs at SuperFeast HQ is "can I give my dog/cat/horse medicinal mushrooms and tonic herbs?"

 The simple answer is yes, and funnily enough, many of the herbs we sell came to be consumed by humans as Taoist herbalists observed the animal kingdom making use of the plants to bolster their own healing!
-For example the Taoists discovered that eucommia bark was amazing for helping mend (and fortifying) broken bones by observing deer with injuries consume the bark of the eucommia rubber tree.
+These Taoist herbalists were really somethin'.
+For example the Taoists discovered that eucommia bark was amazing for helping mend (and fortify) broken bones by observing deer with injuries consume the bark of the eucommia rubber tree.

 We can extrapolate from the data produced by the animal studies, the literature on veterinary herbalism, and our own experience with our pets that domestic animals will benefit from tonic herbalism.